 In addition to cash advertising revenue, we also generate revenue from barter sales, special events revenue, interactive revenue, syndication revenue, subscriber revenue and other revenue.
-For the years ended 2014 and 2013, these revenues combined comprised approximately 18% of our gross revenue.
+For the years ended 2015 and 2014, these revenues combined comprised approximately 15% and 18% of our gross revenue, respectively.